-Note: This value should be enabled on most types of firmware but is left configurable to account for firmware that may have issues with NVRAM variable storage garbage collection or similar.
+Note: It is recommended to have this value enabled on most types of firmware but it is left configurable for firmware that may have issues with NVRAM variable storage garbage collection or similar.

-The nvram command can be used to read NVRAM variable values from macOS by concatenating the GUID and name variables separated by a : symbol.
+To read NVRAM variable value from macOS, nvram could be used by concatenating GUID and name variables separated by a : symbol.
 For example, nvram 7C436110-AB2A-4BBB-A880-FE41995C9F82:boot-args.